Mongolian Beef Recipe is a quick and easy weeknight dinner that's ready in less time than it takes to grab takeout.

 - 2 teaspoons cornstarch

-- 1 ½ pounds petite boneless sirloin steak (or similar beef) thinly sliced
+- 1 ½ pounds petite boneless sirloin steak or a similar cut of beef, thinly sliced

 - 2 tablespoons dry sherry or rice wine